Saving & Spending Budgeting & Expenses

 Paper products

-Here’s something to consider — we literally purchase these items and throw them away right after we use them.
+Here's something to consider: we purchase these items and throw them away right after we use them.
 That goes for paper towels, disposable napkins, and paper plates.

-A durable set of plates and a drawer’s worth of rags will last longer and be more cost-efficient than buying paper towels, napkins, and plates.
+Avoid wasting money by purchasing a durable set of plates and a drawer's worth of rags, which will last longer and be more cost-efficient than buying paper towels, napkins, and plates.

 Name brands